Quasisymmetric Embeddability of Weak Tangents: Self-quasisymmetricity and quasi-self-symmetricity

-\begin{Corollary} Let $X$ be a proper, doubling metric space and $p$ be a point in $X$.
-Assume that there exists an open neighborhood $V$ of $p$ such that $X$ is uniform comparable $\eta$-self-quasisymmetric at a dense subset of $V$, then $X$ is $\eta'$-quasisymmetrically embedded into every weak tangent in $WT_p(X)$, where $\eta'(t) = 1/\eta^{-1}\!\!\left(\frac{1}{t}\right)$. \end{Corollary}
+\begin{Proposition} Let $X$ be a proper, doubling metric space and $p$ be a point in $X$.
+Assume that there exists an open neighborhood $V$ of $p$ such that $X$ is uniformly homogeneously $\eta$-self-quasisymmetric at a dense subset of $V$, then $X$ is $\eta'$-quasisymmetrically embedded into every weak tangent in $WT_p(X)$, where $\eta'(t) = 1/\eta^{-1}\!\!\left(\frac{1}{t}\right)$. \end{Proposition}